 What is the procedure for requesting time off?
 What is the procedure for reporting a problem or harassment?
 Do employees know what to do when the fire alarm goes off?
 Many of these procedures will be covered in various trainings, but we recommend adding a written account in the employee handbook.
 That way, if there is any doubt, or if someone doesn’t remember the training, they can reference the handbook.

-Here are several easy-to-use employee handbook templates for illustrating procedures for different scenarios.
+Here are several easy-to-use employee handbook flow chart template for illustrating procedures for different scenarios.

 8. Acknowledgement Page